Minnesota Immigration Attorneys

 Overwhelmed By Paperwork?
 You’re Not Alone

-Even the most basic immigration applications for the U.S. involves completing forms and obtaining documents to prove your eligibility, and then having to abide by strict instructions while doing so.
+Even the most basic immigration applications for the U.S. involve completing forms and obtaining documents to prove your eligibility, and then having to abide by strict instructions while doing so.
 If you make a mistake, you may receive notice that your application was denied, delayed, or returned.
 Our immigration attorneys have had to deal with this paperwork many times before with previous clients, and have the insight to see that things go as smoothly as possible.

 Our MN immigration attorneys at Johnston Martineau, PLLP know that there are online programs out there where you can enter your information and it gets generated onto a document within seconds.
 But please keep in mind that this leaves plenty of room for error, and it’s imperative that your application is complete and accurate.
 If you are overwhelmed by immigration paperwork, let us help.